Junior developer role¶

 A junior developer keeps a mentor assigned, which can be the same person or a different one as the mentor assigned during the initial onboarding period.
 The mentor has the same duties as described in the mentor role for newcomers, with an additional responsibility to:

 - Find and shape the tasks to assign to the junior developer; unlike for newcomers in their trial, the tasks are designed and assigned to the junior developer, rather than picked by the junior developer from the backlog.

 - Set timeboxes on the tasks, ensure they aren't exceeded, and review/approve the need to extend the timebox before more time can be logged by the junior developer; and if a task gets "stuck" and doesn't show reasonable results, to change the task.

 - Report to the cell on the progress and accomplishments of the junior developer, and schedule a review when appropriate

 The mentor reports regularly on the progress of the junior developer, towards the goal of becoming a full core team member.
 This should happen on the dev@ mailing list, used for review, at least once every 3 months - though more frequent updates are welcomed.

 Whenever the mentor thinks the junior developer has done enough progress, the mentor triggers the start of a new trial period, and the junior developer becomes a newcomer in trial again, with the same role, tasks, and review decision at the end -- including the possibility to revert to junior developer if more experience is still needed.

 Budget and availability¶

-Given the non-cell budget, the budget for each new junior developer is approved individually by the CEO, during the trial review.
+Given that the work performed by junior developers generates non-billable hours, the budget for each new junior developer is approved individually by the CEO, during the trial review.